Kmeakin/walrus-report/src/30-implementation.md

 The type checker pass also checks various other properties of the program as it traverses the HIR which are difficult to express as equality constraints:

-* Every occurence of `break` or `continue` must be within a `loop`
+* Every occurrence of `break` or `continue` must be within a `loop`
 * The left-hand side of an assignment expression must be an *l-value* (see
   @sec:reference:l-values)
 * The l-value being assigned to must have been declared mutable with the `mut` keyword, and it must refer to a local variable
-* Struct or enum patterns must bind all fields, and not refer to nonexistant fields
+* Struct or enum patterns must bind all fields, and not refer to non-existant fields
-* Field expressions must not attempt to access nonexistant fields
+* Field expressions must not attempt to access non-existant fields
 * Patterns in let statements, function parameters or lambda parameters must be *irrefutable* (see @sec:reference:irrefutable-patterns)